HenryCodesGit/ninja-nerd-downloader/README.md

 4. Copy and paste the javascript from 'sectionDataScraper.js' into the console.
 5. Wait.
 Eventually it'll spit out a JSON with all the links needed.

-7. [TODO: Instructions for running the sectionDataScraper on Node later]
+7. [TODO: Instructions for running the downloader on Node later]